vohi/minicoin/README.md

 There is only one `Vagrantfile` which contains the vagrant configuration code, takes care of setting appropriate defaults, works around limitations, and runs the provisioning steps from the machine's definition.
-You will probably never have to change this file.
+You will probably never have to change this file, unless you want to contribute to minicoin.

 ## Vagrant boxes